Drew Waters Player Props: Royals vs. Orioles

 - The pitching staff for the Orioles has a collective 9.3 K/9, the sixth-best in the league.

-- The Orioles' 4.22 team ERA ranks 17th among all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.17).

-- Orioles pitchers combine to rank 17th in baseball in home runs allowed (72 total, 1.1 per game).
+- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (72 total, 1.1 per game).

-- Irvin will take the mound to start for the Orioles, his first of the season.
+- Gibson makes the start for the Orioles, his 14th of the season.
+He is 7-3 with a 3.87 ERA and 54 strikeouts in 76 2/3 innings pitched.

-- It's the season debut and his first appearance in more than a year for the 29-year-old left-hander.
+- The right-hander last pitched on Tuesday against the Milwaukee Brewers, when he threw five innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.